Table of Contents:

 Supervisors may not accept voluntary services from any student employee.
 Students must be paid for all hours worked.

 Student employees should be supervised by a college employee at all times.
-Students are not allowed to work at home.
+Students are are allowed to work from home with permission from area Supervisor, Lead Worker and Dean of the area.

 Students who drive any state, RCTC or personal vehicle where reimbursement is requested, as a Work Study, or for any Academic Department, Club or Association for any College related business or activities needs to have a: